What Is Business Intelligence?

 Understanding the importance of business intelligence

-In a nutshell, business intelligence and analytics helps organisations to make better decisions by grounding them in historical and present data, presented within a business context.
-It can help improve almost any aspect of business, whether you need to identify ways to increase cash flow, spot market trends, analyse customer behaviour, or set performance benchmarks.
+In a nutshell, business intelligence and analytics helps organizations to make better decisions by grounding them in historical and present data, presented within a business context.
+It can help improve almost any aspect of business, whether you need to identify ways to increase cash flow, spot market trends, analyze customer behavior, or set performance benchmarks.
 Following the rise of digital transformation, there’s been a proliferation of data that – in many cases – is still untapped.
 Put simply, business intelligence solutions give you the tools you need to harness that data.

 How does business intelligence and analytics work?